 contained a miniature figure of the human form cut out in wood, the faces in particular being pretty well executed.
 They were dressed from head to foot in cotton clothes, and decently laid out with a mimic representation of all the funereal trappings which usually form the last habiliments of the dead.
 The coffins are about three or four inches in length, regularly shaped, and cut out from a single piece of wood, with the exception of the lids, which are nailed down with wire sprigs or common brass pins.
 The lid and sides of each are profusely studded with ornaments, formed with small pieces of tin, and inserted in the wood with great care and regularity.

 So much for the circumstances of the discovery.
 The greater mystery, as the Scotsman was swift to point out, was what exactly the coffins were, who had placed them in their hiding place, and when.
-Several potential explanations were advanced – the most popular were that the burials were part of some spellwork, and the work of witches, or that they represented mimic burials, perhaps for sailors lost at sea [Proceedings of the Society of Antiquaries of Scotland 36 (1901-02) pp.43-6].
-Most of these solutions, however, assumed that the newspapers of the day were correct to state that the burials had been made over a considerable period of time; according to the Edinburgh Evening Post (20 August 1836), for instance,
+Several potential explanations were advanced – the most popular were that the burials were part of some spellwork, and the work of witches, or that they represented mimic burials, perhaps for sailors lost at sea.
+Most of these solutions, however, assumed that the newspapers of the day were correct to state that the burials had been made over a considerable period of time; according to the Evening Post, for instance,

 in the under row the shrouds were considerably decayed and the wood rotten, while the last bore evident marks of being a very recent deposit.